-Individual research and scholarly investigation under faculty supervision leading to the preparation of a Senior Thesis.
-To be taken only by Senior Honors students in the first semester of their senior year.
+Individual scholarly or creative projects under faculty supervision leading to the preparation of a Senior Thesis.
+To be taken only by prospective Senior Honors students in the first semester of their senior year.
 Prerequisite: Consent of instructor.

 ENGL-4399 Senior Thesis II